 The Lobby Concert 25 started as part of Mécénat activities in commemoration of the 25th anniversary of Hotel Okura Tokyo in 1987.
 We provide our lobby space for free concerts on the 25th of every month to support musicians’ activities.
 The Lobby Concert has been supervised by Mr. Naoto Otomo since the hotel’s 50th anniversary in 2012 to make up programs.
 “The Okura Tokyo Cultural Fund” was established to support the arts and culture to encourage mécénat activities.
 Donation collected at the lobby concert venue will be donated to organizations that conduct activities specializing in “music”.

 We will hold The Lobby Concert 25 with a limited number of audience based on the following preventive measures against COVID-19.

-- Please wear a face mask during the concert, disinfect your hands with alcohol-based sanitizers
+- Please wear a face mask during the concert and disinfect your hands with alcohol-based sanitizers.

-* If a visitor doesn’t wear a face mask and his/her temperature exceeds 37.5℃, we will ask him/her not to enter the venue.
+* If a visitor doesn’t wear a face mask, we will ask him/her not to enter the venue.

 - We might limit the number of visitors depending on the situation.

 - Please keep a distance from each other during the concert.

 We appreciate your kind understanding and cooperation.